Immerse your child in 5 days of creative opportunities, collaboration, and hands-on learning!

 Week 5 (July 6 – July 10)

-Work as a group to develop and design a massive project to be displayed proudly at BitSpace!
-Will it be an escape room?
-A building-wide maze for parents to escape?
+Work as a group to develop and design a massive project to be displayed proudly at BitSpace for the year!
+Will it be a building-wide maze for parents to navigate?
+A virtual reality treasure hunt?
 The possibilities are endless during InterAct week!

 🛠️Required Skills: